rusher321/SWEET_plus/README.md

 - interest patients(samples): seperate with `\n`
 - interest genes: seperate with `\n`

+## Dependencies
+The code is written in Python3.
+Additionally, the following package must also be installed:
+- Numpy

 ## Basic Usage

 To run step 1 for calculte sample weight: